-In Q3, Arctic Fish experienced an escape event, leading to the release of an estimated 3,500 salmon.
+In Q3 of 2024, Arctic Fish experienced a deviation in our smolt facility, leading to the release of an estimated 104 parr.
 In response, an internal audit of our protocols was promptly conducted to enhance preventive measures and avoid future escape incidents.
-Significant improvements were implemented, including heightened frequency of inspections, the introduction of an electronic maintenance system, and an intensified focus on training and refining procedures.
-These proactive measures demonstrate our commitment to continuous improvement and the rigorous mitigation of any potential environmental impacts associated with our aquaculture operations.
+Significant improvements were implemented on the smolt stations safety barriers and an intensified focus on training and refining procedures.
+These proactive measures demonstrate our commitment to continuous improvement and the rigorous mitigation of any potential impacts associated with our aquaculture operations.